• Skip to primary navigation

 If you are feeling impatient, put your cannabutter in a Ziploc bag.
 Using your rolling pin, give it a few good wacks.

-To soften cannabutter, use one of these methods rather than the microwave to keep the cannabinoids intact.
+To soften the cannabutter, use one of these methods rather than the microwave to keep the cannabinoids intact.

 Final Thoughts